 1. It grows well in the shade

 This is what really sets Chasmanthium latifolium from other ornamental grasses.
 Most grasses need full sun to look their best.
-This is one of the few that looks amazing in shade.
+This is one of the few that looks amazing in part shade to even full shade.
 It is great for planting under a tree or along the side of the house.

 Inland Sea Oats can handle sun, but it will need more water to stay looking good.
 If you are unsure where to put it in your yard, try it out in a pot first along with some flowering plants for a fun container plant.